What We Believe and Teach at Christ Church of Oulu

 3. JESUS CHRIST

 We believe that the Lord Jesus Christ is the Son of God, true God and perfect man, fully worthy of our worship.
-He was born of the virgin Mary around the year one A.D.
-We believe that He is the promised Messiah, whose coming was foretold in Scripture, and He is the only Savior of mankind.
+He was born of the virgin Mary around the year one A.D., which is the basis and starting point of the calendar worldwide.
+We believe that Jesus is the promised Messiah, whose coming was foretold in Scripture, and He is the only Savior of mankind.
 We believe that Jesus Christ died on the cross for the sins of many, that He was buried, and that on the third day He rose bodily from the dead, so that His grave was left empty.
+He ascended to heaven, and sits at the right hand of God, presently ruling the nations as King of kings and Lord of lords.
 We believe that Jesus Christ is alive forevermore and that death has no longer power on Him.

 4. THE HOLY SPIRIT